Close

 There is no way to determine what damages are reasonable for an injury case without examining the specific facts of your case.
 In general, a personal injury settlement is reasonable if it covers all of your expenses – anything short of that might not be a reasonable settlement at all.
 The best way to know whether the offer you received is a good offer is to discuss it with an injury lawyer.

 For help with your personal injury case, call our Chicago personal injury lawyers at the Rhatigan Law Offices today.
-Our phone number is (312) 578-8502.
+Our phone number is (312) 847-5082.

 What Damages Can You Claim in a Personal Injury Settlement in Chicago, IL?

-After being injured in a car accident, the law allows you to claim any and all reasonable expenses and costs caused by your injuries.
+After being injured in a car accident, the law allows you to claim the reasonable expenses and costs caused by your injuries.
 This means that any damages that result from the accident could reasonably be included in your claim for damages.
 Whether these damages make it through into the insurance company’s settlement offer or not will help you judge whether the offer you received is reasonable or not.

 Medical Expenses

 The cost of treating your injuries and helping to restore you to the state you were in before the accident is one of the major costs your settlement should include.
 Our Streamwood personal injury lawyers will typically look through the damages offered in a settlement to make sure that they cover not only the cost of emergency medical care you may have needed but also the cost of ambulance rides, follow-up appointments, visits to specialists, and the cost of medical devices and equipment you need (such as crutches).
-Any settlement that fails to cover all of these damages in full is typically unreasonable.
+Any settlement that fails to cover all these damages in full is typically unreasonable.

 Lost Wages

 If the injuries you received in an accident prevented you from returning to work, you should be entitled to those full costs.
-To determine the value of past lost wages, add up all of the time that you were out of work and multiply that by your normal hourly wages.
+To determine the value of past lost wages, add up all the time that you were out of work and multiply that by your normal hourly wages.
 If your injuries still have you out of work, you may need to estimate how much time, overall, you will end up missing at work.

 Pain and Suffering